-And it’s important to make the most of it.
 Being involved in your child’s education—like attending parent-teacher conferences—can promote academic and social success for your child at all grade levels.

 During the school year, teachers use many methods to measure the abilities and knowledge of their students.
 These can include classroom observations, evaluating their day-to-day classwork, grading assignments and classroom tests/quizzes, and tracking how they grow throughout the year.

 Teachers use some of their findings to shape their teaching throughout each day.
 They also use the information to determine how well students learn.
 You can ask your child’s teacher questions based on this to help track your child’s progress.

 High-quality assessments can provide important information to parents, students and teachers about the achievement and growth of their students.
 As parents of public school students, we encourage you to be proactive in discussing your child’s assessment data with their teachers.

 Use your parent-teacher conferences to gain as much information as possible to enrich learning opportunities for their kids.

 What You Can Do During the Parent-Teacher Conference